How to Learn Hangul in One Week

 What Comes After Hangul

-Once you can read Hangul smoothly — even slowly — you're ready to start building vocabulary and grammar at the same time.
+Once you can read Hangul smoothly — even slowly — you're ready to start building vocabulary and grammar at the same time — our 30-day Korean study plan picks up exactly where this guide leaves off.
+If you're studying remotely, our complete guide to learning Korean online maps out the whole path from here.
 This is where a good teacher makes a real difference.
 A structured approach that introduces grammar in context (not as isolated rules) will accelerate your progress significantly.

 Many of my students can hold simple conversations within 2–3 months of consistent weekly lessons.
 The Hangul foundation you build this week is the first step toward that.